254 Augusta

-Augusta (minor planet designation: 254 Augusta) is a main-belt asteroid, discovered on 31 March, 1886 by astronomer Johann Palisa at Vienna Observatory, Austria.
+254 Augusta is a main-belt asteroid, discovered on 31 March 1886 by astronomer Johann Palisa at Vienna Observatory, Austria.
 The stony S-type asteroid measures about 12 kilometers in diameter.
 It is the first-numbered member of the Augusta family, after which the small Asteroid family and subgroup of the main-belt has been named.
 Augusta was named after the German–Austrian writer Auguste von Littrow (1819–1890), widow of astronomer Carl Ludwig von Littrow, who was a former director of the Vienna Observatory.